 and uplifting story of two men ...who each realize that the only person

-who can save them is themselves.
+who can save them is themselves."

-- The Weight of the Nation -- From Kaiser and HBO:
+From Kaiser and HBO:

 "To win, we have to lose.
 The four-part HBO Documentary Films series, The Weight of The Nation explores the obesity epidemic in America."